Lay Members’ Role in the Early Church

 In Damascus, in a little-known Christian community, Ananias, a member of whom we know little, baptized the New Testament figure of whom we know much, the apostle Paul.
 In spite of Saul’s persecutions, Ananias acted, and God recorded his faith as an example for us.
 Faith and courage aren’t confined to ministers; they are found in lay members, too.

 God also records the courage and faithful witness of many women.
-They bravely stood not only religious persecution, but also risked social ostracism.
+They bravely withstood not only religious persecution, but also risked social ostracism.

 Philippi was a city of Macedonia north of Greece.
 Since no synagogue existed in this city (Conybeare, page 226), devout Jews would seek a “place of prayer” (Acts 16:13).
 Usually this was outside the city near running water, perhaps because it was peaceful.
 The group at Philippi was composed primarily of women.